ngxirc/ngxbot-plugins/Irccat/README.md

 Supybot Irccat Plugin
 =====================

+Note: This is a modified version of Irccat.
+Changes include:

+- Update to py3
+- Use (u)json instead of pickle
+- Miscellaneous cleanup

 This is a plugin for the IRC bot Supybot that introduces the ability to listen to a TCP port and relay incoming text to one or more IRC channels, using some primitive security mechanisms.